BohdanZasymovych/discrete_lab2/README.md

 ```

 ### Message encryption and decryption
 To encrypt a message, it is first encoded to an integer.
-Then, it is raised to the power e modulo n, and the result is the encrypted message, which can be decrypted only with the private key.
+Then, it is raised to the power $e$ modulo $n$, and the result is the encrypted message, which can be decrypted only with the private key.
 When encrypting a message, the message hash is also calculated to be sent together with the message.

-The power of d modulo n is being raised to decrypt the message.
+The message is raised to power $d$ modulo $n$ is being raised to decrypt it.
 The encrypted message is decoded from a number to a string.
 The hash of the decrypted message is calculated and compared with the received hash to verify message integrity.

 ```python
 def encrypt_message(message: str, public_key: tuple[int, int]) -> tuple[int, str]: